Staunton’s Fall Roundup

 - Hikes in George Washington and Jefferson National Forest offer fine opportunities to view those magical shades, especially from the Confederate Breastworks interpretive site at the top of Shenandoah Mountain.

 - If you want to see the colors closer to home, hit the trails at Montgomery Hall Park and Betsy Bell Wilderness Area.

 The seasons are changing and it’s time to warm up your wardrobe, especially if you have a family portrait session in the near future.
 Here’s where to update your look in Staunton this fall.

 - Shop Design at Nine for distinctive women’s clothing, including a large selection of seasonal shoes and boots as well as the accessories you need to tie your look together.

-- LTD 7 and Latitudes Fair Trade Store have unique and trendy clothing, bags, scarves, and jewelry.
+- Latitudes Fair Trade Store have unique and trendy clothing, bags, scarves, and jewelry.